-ARTICLE 16 Duration and Termination
+ARTICLE 15 Duration and Termination

-- (1) This agreement shall remain in force for a period of ten years and thereafter it shall be deemed to have been automatically extended unless either Contracting Party gives to the other Contracting Party a written notice of its intention to terminate the Agreement.
-The Agreement shall stand terminated one year from the date of receipt of such written notice. - (2) Notwithstanding termination of this Agreement pursuant to paragraph (1) of this Article, the Agreement shall continue to be effective for a further period of fifteen years from the date of its termination in respect of investments made or acquired before the date of termination of this Agreement.
+(1) This agreement shall remain in force for a period of ten years and thereafter it shall be deemed to have been automatically extended unless either Contracting Party gives to the other Contracting Party a written notice of its intention to terminate the Agreement.
+The Agreement shall stand terminated one year from the date on receipt of such written notice.

+(2) Notwithstanding termination of this Agreement pursuant to paragraph (1) of this Article, the Agreement shall continue to be effective for a further period of fifteen years from the date of its termination in respect of investments made or acquired before the date of termination of this Agreement.

-In witness whereof the undersigned, duly authorized thereto by their respective Governments, have signed this Agreement.
+In witness whereof the undersigned, duly authorised thereto by their respective Governments, have signed this Agreement.

-Done at Iceland on this 29th day of June 2007, in two originals each in the Hindi, Icelandic and English languages, all texts being authoritative.
+Done at New Delhi on this 1st day of December, 2006 in two originals each in the Hindi, Arabic and English languages, both texts being equally authentic.

 In case of any divergence, the English text shall prevail.

-For the Government of the Republic of India.
+For the Government of the Republic of India